mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Cavalier Arms Crockett EBR**

 Cavalier played a dangerous game by offering a sniper rifle capable of burst fire.
 The Crockett EBR can stay accurate at long range, but those bursts don’t allow repeated accuracy.
 The Crockett comes standard with a rigid stock with shock pad and a detachable imaging scope.

+**Remington 900**

+A high-powered bolt-action hunting rifle with a classic wooden body.
+The base model is sold with a top-mounted imaging scope, but it cannot mount underbarrel accessories.

+**Ruger 101**

+Like futuretech in a hunting-rifle format, this gas-operated favorite sits in the hands of many professional hunters and hobbyists.
+It features a builtin imaging scope and a rigid stock with shock pad.

 **Ranger Arms SM-6**